tangobreath/tangobreath.github.io/teaching-classes.md

 there are many other movements available, but all of them are easily derived from the fundamental principles of movement.
-The key is to be attentive, in order to sense the connection through us and between use so that we may understand the initiation of movement and follow it where it goes.
+The key is to be attentive, in order to sense the connection through us and between us so that we may understand the initiation of movement and follow it where it goes.

-It is very important for students to develop their body awareness.
+It is very important for students to develop their mind and body awareness.

 In my classes *Breath* is used to connect mind and body, induce a relaxed and attentive state where movement is done with attention.
 It is also a source of *initiation*.
-This then leads to *sensing* the environment around us, to be fully present in the moment and brings attention to our exteroceptive systems, vision, hearing, touch, taste and smell. *Connection* is the sense of our connection to the floor and our partner, but also the connection of those forces within our bodies, and our ability to resist, yield and amplify the energy moving through us. *Initiation* is the ability to focus on the source of a movement and how that movement progresses through the body.
+This then leads to *sensing* the environment around us, to be fully present in the moment and brings attention to our exteroceptive systems, vision, hearing, touch, taste and smell. *Connection* is the sense of our connection in the music, to the floor and our partner, but also the connection of those forces within our bodies, and our ability to resist, yield and amplify the energy moving through us. *Initiation* is the ability to focus on the source of a movement and how that movement progresses through the body.

-All of this to say, that I teach tango with a variety of techniques to increase student awareness of themselves, how movement begins and moves through them, as well as sensing everything around them.
+All of this to say, that I teach tango with a variety of techniques to increase student awareness of themselves, how movement begins and moves through them and their partner, as well as sensing everything around them.
 We dance in the present moment, we must practice there also.

 The goals are to understand how movement initiates and moves through our